Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 Comment: Instead of licensing your work under the LGPL, it is also technically possible to license under the GPL while explicitly allowing linking (i.e. a _GPL linking exception_) [4].
 An example of this is the so-called _Classpath exception_, as used in the GNU Classpath Java library [5].
 However, by choosing GPL with the Classpath exception in favor of LGPL, you are forgoing the few requirements (described just above) that other works linking against your work have.

+¹ Copyleft refers to open-source licenses, such as the GPL, that require changes or extensions to the work to also be licensed under the original license (i.e. the license provides a "contamination" clause) [6].

 [1] - <https://copyleft.org/guide/comprehensive-gpl-guidech11.html>